clarionut/Cellular_Automaton/README.md

 ## Hardware notes

-The Arduino sketch requires 7 analogue inputs so I used a 16MHz Arduino Pro Mini board mounted on the PCB rather than an ATmega328P (only 6 analogue inputs) mounted directly on the board.
+The Arduino sketch requires 7 analogue inputs so I used a 16MHz Arduino Pro Mini board mounted on the PCB rather than an ATmega328P (only 6 analogue inputs) mounted directly on the PCB.
 This drives two CD4094B shift registers running on 6V which in turn drive the LED matrix and gate outputs.
 The 6V supply provides a normalled voltage to the probability and clock inputs via 10k resistors mounted on the input sockets; with the 50k input level potentiometers this provides 0 - 5V for each of the inputs in the absence of an external connection.
 Inputs are protected against out-of-range voltages.
 The LED matrix in the original is 3D printed and uses 16 green 3mm ultrabright LEDs.
 The STL files are on [Thingiverse](https://www.thingiverse.com/thing:6831147).

 ## KiCad files